Last Updated on February 20, 2022 by Lily Aldrin

 These birds like to build their nests in Evergreen trees or dense shrubbery, but you’ll often see them hopping around on the ground or on a telephone pole scouting the area before eating.

 For optimal results to gather these birds, scatter some seeds around your feeder.
-If you don’t like the ground technique, try millet or sunflower seeds.

 You can also grab their attention by feeding hangers if you don’t like millet or sunflower seeds.